with your labour induction

 Sleep, relax, take a shower – like a normal day for you

-One time application is usually sufficient for your natural labor to start
+One time application is usually sufficient for your natural labour to start

 How does Dilapan–S® work?